Navigating the Devo app

 Select the table names in the Event Source column to open them.
 Click one of the sparkline charts next to them to open the Data source stats chart.

-You will see a dynamic chart that displays the amount of events received over a specific period of time.
+You will see a dynamic chart that displays the number of events received over a specific period of time.
 Plus, it analyzes previous periods of time and predicts future trends.
-The white line indicates the amount of events received over the period of time indicated.
+The white line indicates the number of events received over the period of time indicated.
 The green band represents the average amount of data received in the past.

 The following table describes the settings you can configure to visualize different sets of information.